Nevada Residential Lease Agreement

 Move-In Checklist

 Nevada landlords must provide a move-in checklist to inventory existing property damage, when the tenant takes possession of the rental property.
-This enables accurate deductions from the security deposit upon move-out.
-The checklist must be signed by both the landlord and the tenant, and the tenant must be allowed to retain an original copy.
+This ensures accurate deductions from the security deposit upon move-out.
+Both the landlord and the tenant have to sign the checklist.
+The tenant must be allowed to keep an original copy.

 Download: Nevada Move-In Checklist Disclosure Form (PDF)